yursha/howtos/angularjs.md

 - https://docs.angularjs.org/api

+# Misc
+View model lives in the controller object.

 # Data Binding (2-way)
 Automatic synchronization of data between the **view** (DOM) and the **view model** in both directions.